Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Comparison Based Step-size Adaptive Randomized Search ( )

-where the function to be optimized is shown as upper-script of the transition function $\FF$. \end{definition} The previous definition means that a \asars\ algorithm is translation invariant, if we can find an homomorphism $\Phi$ (that depends on the algorithm) that defines for any translation $\xzero$, a search space transformation $\Phi(\xzero)$, such that: (i) if we start from $(\Xt,\st)$ and apply one iteration of the algorithm to optimize $f(\x)$ or (ii) apply the state space transformation $\Phi(\xzero)$ to the state of the algorithm, apply one iteration of the algorithm on $\x \mapsto f(\x - \xzero )$ and transform back the state of the algorithm via $\Phi(-\xzero)$, then we recover $(\Xtt,\stt)$.\niko{Some people might not understand so long sentences very well. } This property is pictured via a double-commutative diagram (see Figure~\ref{fig:commute}).
+\new{or equivalently } where the function to be optimized is shown as upper-script of the transition function $\FF$. \end{definition} The previous definition means that a \asars\ algorithm is translation invariant, if we can find an homomorphism $\Phi$ (that depends on the algorithm) that defines for any translation $\xzero$, a search space transformation $\Phi(\xzero)$, such that we can obtain $(\Xtt,\stt)$ from $(\Xt,\st)$ in two ways: (i) we apply one iteration of the algorithm to optimize $f(\x)$ or (ii) we apply the state space transformation $\Phi(\xzero)$ to the state of the algorithm, apply one iteration of the algorithm on $\x \mapsto f(\x - \xzero )$ and transform back the state of the algorithm via $\Phi(-\xzero)$.
+This property is pictured via a double-commutative diagram (see Figure~\ref{fig:commute}).

 We consider in the next proposition some specific properties of $\Sol$ and $\GG$ that render a \cprs translation invariant.
 These properties are satisfied for algorithms presented in Section~\ref{sec:ex}. \begin{proposition} Let $(\Sol,\GG,\Uspace,p_{\U})$ be a \acprs\ according to Definition~\ref{def:SSAES}.
 If the following conditions are satisfied:\\ (i) for all $\x, \xzero \in \R^{n}$ for all $\sigma > 0$, for all $\uu^{i} \in \UUU$